baptistemehat/typesetting-tools-template/README.md

 From there, you now have access to the typesetting tools provided by the docker image (see the [dockerhub page of the image](https://hub.docker.com/repository/docker/baptistemehat/typesetting-tools/) for details on what is included).

-Below are come example commands you can run within the container to use the provided tools:
+Below are come example commands you can run within the container to use the provided tools.

+### Example commands

 **`pdflatex`: generate pdf from latex:**
 ```sh